FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 makes the Search Goal unconditionally compliant.

-The second attribute (Goal Duration Sum) only prevents MLRsearch from repeating zero-loss full-length trials.
+The second attribute (Goal Duration Sum) only prevents MLRsearch from repeating zero-loss Full-Length Trials.

 The presence of other Search Goals does not affect the compliance of this Goal Result.
 The Relevant Lower Bound and the Conditional Throughput are in this case equal to each other, and the value is the [RFC2544] throughput.

-{::comment}

-    TODO-P1: Move the rest into Load Classification Logic chapter.

-{:/comment}

-Non-zero exceed ratio is not strictly disallowed, but it could needlessly prolong the search when low-loss short trials are present.
+Non-zero exceed ratio is not strictly disallowed, but it could needlessly prolong the search when Low-Loss short trials are present.

-{::comment}

-    TODO-P2: Also it would open more questions re Loss Inversion, but no need to say that anywhere.

-{:/comment}

 ### MLRsearch Compliant with TST009